-Its iconic beacon, known as the Castello di Soave signifies both the DOC and DOCG wines that this region represents.
-Soaring over the town of Soave it also symbolizes the wine varietals recognized in this area.
-Garganega is the principal grape but Trebbiano di Soave and Chardonnay are also permitted in small percentages.
-It acknowledges the dry still wine as well as the sparkling Spumante and the passito.
+Its iconic beacon, known as the Castello di Soave, signifies both the DOC and DOCG wines that this region represents.
+Soaring over the town of Soave, it also symbolizes the wine varietals recognized in this area.
+Garganega is the principal grape, but Trebbiano di Soave and Chardonnay are also permitted in small percentages.
+It acknowledges the dry still wine as well as the sparkling Spumante and the Passito.

 Giuseppe was a cherry producer and a teacher of Italian Literature.
 Giovanna’s family planted the original vineyards in 1854.
-They were made wine and grew grapes.
-Today a brother and sister team, Alberto and Chiara Coffele, runs the winery.
-Alberto is the winemaker and Chiara is the sales manager.
+Today a brother and sister team, Alberto and Chiara Coffele, run the winery.
+Alberto is the winemaker, and Chiara is the sales manager.
 The winery is situated on 25 hectares in the hills of Castelcerino di Soave.
 The winery is the highest and most northern vineyard in the Classico region.
 It was the first in the region to produce grapes from organic vines and also the first certified organic wine producer in the Soave Classico area.
 Alberto has a passion for horses and utilizes them in the cultivation of the vineyards.

-Today not only are we seeing a new generation combine traditions with innovation, a new regime that seems to be creating a rebirth of the region, women winemakers adding the feminine touch to the Garganega grape and the implementation of organic and more sustainable practices.
+Today not only are we seeing a new generation combine traditions with innovation, a new regime that seems to be creating a rebirth of the region but also women winemakers adding the feminine touch to the Garganega grape and the implementation of organic and more sustainable practices.
 These factors have brought a new adaptation to Soave and their wines.
-Soave’s growth as a wine region has moved forward by leaps and bounds since the 70s and 80s and its past connotations of selling bulk wine.
+Soave’s growth as a wine region has moved forward by leaps and bounds since the 70s and 80s.
+It has moved past the old connotation of selling bulk wine.

 Common to the wine and travel industry, this writer was hosted on this trip to Soave.
 While it has not influenced this review, the writer believes in full disclosure.